NazeefAhmad/hms.java/README.md

-# 🏨 Hotel Nazara Management System
+# 🏨 Hotel Management System

 ## Overview

-The **Hotel Nazara Management System** is a console-based application designed to manage room bookings for a fictional hotel named "Hotel Nazara."
+The **Hotel Management System** is a console-based application designed to manage room bookings for a fictional hotel named "Hotel Nazara."
 This project leverages **Object-Oriented Programming (OOP)** principles to provide a modular, maintainable, and scalable solution.
 The system allows users to book different types of rooms, generate receipts, and view terms and conditions.
 It includes error handling to ensure robustness and user-friendly interaction.

 ## ✨ Features